digihunch/korthweb/README.md

 ## Prerequisite
 We need a Kubernetes cluster.
 A few options to consider are:
-* A single-node cluster (e.g. docker-desktop, minikube)
+* A single machine cluster (e.g. docker-desktop, minikube, kind)
-* Elastic Kubernetes Service cluster on AWS
+* EKS (Elastic Kubernetes Service) cluster on AWS
-* Azure Kubernetes Service cluster on Azure
+* AKS (Azure Kubernetes Service) cluster on Azure
-* Google Kubernetes Engine on GCP
+* GKE (Google Kubernetes Engine) on GCP

-A [single-node cluster](https://docs.docker.com/desktop/kubernetes/#:~:text=To%20enable%20Kubernetes%20support%20and,them%20manually%20is%20not%20supported.) is fairly easy to configure.
-For clusters on the cloud platforms, refer to [this](https://github.com/digihunch/korthweb/blob/main/cluster/README.md) instruction in *cluster* directory.
+A K8s cluster on a single machine is easy to configure but there are some details to consider for choosing the right tool.
+On that, I wrote a blog [post](https://www.digihunch.com/2021/09/single-node-kubernetes-cluster-minikube/) but the takeaway is: use Minikube on Mac, and use Kind with Docker desktop on Windows 10 WSL2.
+For cloud platforms, refer to [this](https://github.com/digihunch/korthweb/blob/main/cluster/README.md) instruction in *cluster* directory.
 Once the cluster is created and can be connected from kubectl, you can download this project directory to start.

-The deployment project consists of two methods of deployment:
+This repo consists of two methods of deployment:
 * **Automatic deployment** using the helm chart defined in *orthanc* directory.
 With a single command, the installation is completed hassle-free, including the creation of self-signed certificates for tls connections for database, web, and dicom.
 The installation behaviour is customizable by parameters.
 The rest of this instruction is based on automatic deployment.
 * **Manual deployment** using the YAML declarations to complete installation manually.
-This gives you full transparency in terms of what kubernetes objects are created, but involves more steps and requires better understanding of Kubernetes.
+This involves manual steps and requires better understanding of Kubernetes to operate.
 For more details, refer to [this](https://github.com/digihunch/korthweb/tree/main/manual) instruction.

 ### Client-side tools
 We need these tools to complete installation.
 Some are pre-installed on cloud shell from each provider.